idekerlab/cellmaps_vnn/docs/index.rst

 .. warning::

-    Interpretation and Visualization are not implemented in the current version.
-As for today, the tool allows to perform training and predictions using data for `NeST VNN <https://github.com/idekerlab/nest_vnn>`__ project.
+    As for today, the tool allows to erform training and predictions using data for `NeST VNN <https://github.com/idekerlab/nest_vnn>`__ project.

 **Overview of Cell Maps VNN Flow**